 Mountainpanoramas is the website for you, if you urgently need the mountain feeling but cannot haunt the mountains yourself.
 Mountainpanoramas shall give you that feeling wherever you are »like being there yourself«.
-Move around in full screen mode and explore the mountains from your desk.
+Move around in full screen mode and explore or inspect the mountains from your desk.

 Giving Mountainpanoramas a link in your website is very much appreciated.
 When you link please stick to the rules laid down below.
 Thanks.